 Look at the big picture.

 Many parents in the Bay Area know a lot about college admissions and it sometimes creates a high-pressure environment.
-Students and parents should keep perspective in the process and realize it is just one step towards becoming an adult.
-College is very important, but having the right mindset and learning how to resourceful in high school is as important.
+Students and parents should keep their perspective in the process and realize it is just one step towards becoming an adult.
+College is very important, but having the right mindset and learning how to be resourceful in high school is as important.
 We often focus on these skills with our students from the Bay Area.

-Bay Area college admissions is competitive.
+Bay Area college admissions are competitive.
 We have many resources and a lot of information.
 Digesting that is tough, but we hope these blog posts can start to help in Bay Area college counseling, Palo Alto college counseling, Menlo Park college counseling, Atherton college counseling, Fremont college counseling, Cupertino college counseling, and more.